shlomi441/GlobalCart_Agent_Quest/Quest 4/Stage 2/README.md

 > Three specialist agents, two code nodes, and no way back.
 The model narrates; the code records.

 *** Tested on Anthropic's Sonnet and Haiku models, and the agents should work seamlessly with any stronger/weaker model with no issues ***

-*** Working with any non-Anthropic models requires a few modifications to the code around calling the Anthropic API ***
+*** Working with any non-Anthropic models requires a few modifications to the code around calling the Anthropic API.
+This project is not bounded to any specific model.***

 Stage 1 shipped one Operations Resolver Agent.
 Stage 2 splits its job across a crew: a **Researcher & Fraud Auditor**, a **Decision Maker**, and a **Communications &